Samsung Dishwasher Error Code PE — How to Fix (Half-load function error)

 5. 5

-Replace the Half-load Sensor (if necessary)
+Replace the water level sensor (if necessary)

-If the half-load sensor is faulty, you may need to replace it.
+If the water level sensor is faulty, you may need to replace it.
 Purchase a replacement sensor from the manufacturer or a reputable supplier.
 Use a Phillips #2 screwdriver to remove the screw holding the old sensor in place.
 Gently pull the old sensor out and replace it with the new one.
 Secure the new sensor with the screw.

 When to Call a Professional